ethrlrnr/pc-toolbox/README.md

 - **Account Groups** (Geared towards GCP, can create 1 or thousands of account groups based on the names of GCP projects.
 Code uses list from CSV export of Cloud Accounts level 2.
 Will link up one level to the cloud account of the same name.
 Will check for duplicates and only create new entries.
 Code - pc-account-group-import-bulk-gcp_mapping.py

 - **User Roles** (Geared towards GCP, can create 1 or thousands of user roles based on the names of GCP projects.
 Code uses the list from CSV export of Account Groups filtered.
 This will also link up one level to the account group of the same name.
 Will check for duplicates and only create new entries.
 Code - pc-user-role-import-bulk.py

+**CRON**:
+- Backup scripts above can easily be ran as a CRON job/schedule task (Windows or Linux).
+- Creating second option for import files to work only with normalized JSONs stored dataframes (with no output to CSV) to create user roles or account groups.

 **Other Notes**:
 - **API library file (pc_lib_api.py)**, edited to add in a lot more API calls from: https://api.docs.prismacloud.io/reference#try-the-apis